 Nesting birds of all species are easily disturbed.
 If an adult on a nest flies off at your approach, circles you, or screams in alarm, you are too close to the nest.
 Unattended nestlings readily succumb to predation or exposure to heat, cold, and wet weather.

 Good birding areas often attract other wildlife.
 Remain at least 100 yards from wolves and bears and 25 yards from all other wildlife.
 Do not position yourself between a female and her offspring.

 Migratory Bird Conservation Program

 Birdwatchers and scientists alike have become concerned about the future of migratory birds.
-Show your concern by enjoying birds in your backyard and during your travels!
-Assist scientists track bird population changes by participating in bird counts and surveys, such as Christmas Bird Counts, the North American Migration Count and Breeding Bird Surveys.
+Show your concern by enjoying birds in your backyard and during your travels.
+Assist scientists tracking bird population changes by participating in bird counts and surveys such as Christmas Bird Counts, the North American Migration Count, and Breeding Bird Surveys.
 Find out about the Partners in Flight program in your home state.
-You can use your interest and knowledge of birds to help assure their future!
+You can use your interest and knowledge of birds to help assure their future.

 Birds of Grand Teton National Park and the Surrounding Area features 60 species of birds commonly sighted in Grand Teton National Park, with full color identifying photographs of each bird and each habitat.
 Also includes individual habitat maps.
 Photos from leading wildlife photographers in the Jackson Hole area.
 Best bet on where a bird can be found with local look-alikes and checklist.

 Last updated: July 3, 2023